RaghadDawoud/Hadoop-Jobs/README.md

 ## Dataset Creation 🛠️

 The datasets (Buyers and Purchases) were generated using Python in the **`DataSet.py`** file.
-The Python code used for dataset creation ensures that realistic and diverse synthetic data is created for testing and analysis.
+This Python code creates realistic and varied synthetic data, specifically tailored for processing with Hadoop MapReduce jobs.
+The diverse datasets enhance the effectiveness of testing and analysis in data-intensive applications.

 ## Dataset Description 📈